-Measurement, or the development of consistent metrics across the full path to purchase (i.e., at home, on the go, in stores).
-This capability also includes metrics for consumer engagement across paid media (e.g., advertising), owned media (such as the company website), earned media (coverage in other publications), or shared media (e.g., consumer stories on Facebook or YouTube).
+2. Measurement, or the development of consistent metrics across the full path to purchase (i.e., at home, on the go, and in stores).
+This capability also includes metrics for consumer engagement across paid media (e.g., advertising), owned media (such as the company website), earned media (coverage in other publications), or shared media (e.g., Facebook or YouTube).
 Implemented correctly, these metrics can help quantify ROI across the digital marketing program.

-Real-time decision making, such as regular monitoring of social sentiment and brand health that enables adjustments during marketing campaigns or across owned media or in-store merchandising to improve effectiveness.
+3. Real-time decision making, fostered by regular monitoring of social sentiment and brand health that enables adjustments during marketing campaigns—including branded media and in-store merchandising—to make them more effective.

-Personalization and targeting, or the creation of a singular view of the consumer across sales channels and digital touch points through the integration of multiple data sources—household data, shopping behavior, mobile data, and Web analytics.
-Companies can also augment this customer profile with social media data to improve target marketing and specific offers.
+4. Personalization and targeting, or the creation of a singular view of the consumer across sales channels and digital touch points through the integration of multiple data sources—including household data, shopping behavior, mobile data, and Web analytics.
+Companies can also augment customer profiles with social media data to improve target marketing and specific offers.

-Optimizing content, or the dissemination of branded content through multiple direct-to-consumer platforms (e.g., websites, mobile, social media) that are easy to search and navigate.
+5. Optimized content, or the dissemination of branded content through multiple direct-to-consumer platforms (such as websites, mobile devices, and social media channels) that are easy to search and navigate.
 Optimized content helps the company engage consumers and drive registration and sales across a variety of formats, so that it can better provide relevant products and services to those consumers for specific occasions or phases of life.

-Innovation, such as the leveraging of social media for richer consumer insights that fuel innovation and product development.
-Besides improving the product itself, these insights and innovations can enhance the customer’s experience with the product.
+6. Innovation, spurred by the leveraging of social media for richer consumer insights that fuel product development.
+Besides improving the product itself, these insights can enhance the customer’s experience with the product.

-Social influence and advocacy, or the provoking of consumer engagement to create and share content, while also mining this social sentiment to further improve consumer engagement.
-Companies with strong social influence and advocacy can encourage consumers to create and share content about the brand within their social networks, and then use the resulting insights to optimize their marketing communications and other aspects of the experience.
+7. Social influence and advocacy, or the provoking of consumer engagement to create and share content, while also mining this social sentiment to further improve consumer engagement.
+Companies with strong social influence and advocacy can encourage consumers to create and share content about the brand within their social networks, and then use the resulting insights to optimize their marketing communications.

 Building the Right Capabilities

-This means that Coca-Cola identifies experiences that are consistent with its brand, creates content around those experiences, and then encourages its community of users to share additional content (aka experiences) that they create through social engagement.
-Although not all of this content goes viral in the communities Coca-Cola is targeting, the company is far more successful than others, thanks to the development of these specific capabilities.
+This means that Coca-Cola identifies experiences that are consistent with its brand, creates content around those experiences, and then encourages its community of users to share additional content that they create through social engagement.
+Although not all of this material goes viral in the communities Coca-Cola is targeting, the company is far more successful than others, thanks to the development of these specific capabilities.

 For example, in one recent promotion, Coca-Cola developed unique vending machines equipped with video displays that allowed consumers in two cities (Lahore, Pakistan, and Delhi, India) to interact.
 Because of political and religious differences, the two groups know very little about each other, but the video project—an update of the company’s famous “I’d like to buy the world a Coke” campaign—was aimed at connecting them through a shared experience.
 The campaign generated tremendous buzz for Coke, and was heavily shared on social media, in part because it was so emotionally resonant.